Chris Dowe: Early life and college career

 Dowe attended Eastern High School in Louisville, Kentucky, where he was named 7th Region Player of the Year honors after averaging 14.2 points, 4.9 rebounds, 3.0 assists, 1.5 steals, and 1.5 blocks a game.
 Dowe earned 2nd Team All-State honors and was named MVP of Louisville Invitational Tournament and Capital City tournament.

-Dowe played college basketball for the Bellarmine University's Knights, where he averaged 14.7 points, 5 rebounds, 4.5 assists and 1.3 steals per game.
-Dowe finished his college career as the 5th all-time in Bellarmine program history in scoring (1,731), 4th in steals (133), 4th in blocked shots (79), and 2nd in games played (132).
+Dowe played college basketball for Bellarmine University, where he helped the Knights win the 2011 NCAA II Championship.
+Dowe averaged 14.7 points, 5.0 rebounds, 4.5 assists and 1.3 steals per game and finished his college career as the 5th all-time in Bellarmine program history in scoring (1,731), 4th in steals (133), 4th in blocked shots (79), and 2nd in games played (132).

-On March 5, 2013, Dowe earned a spot in the First-team All-GLVC.
+In his senior season (2013) Dowe earned a spot on the First-team All-GLVC.

 Professional career

 Sampaense (2013–2014)

 On October 4, 2013, Dowe started his professional career with the Portuguese team Sampaense.
 On January 4, 2014, Dowe recorded a career-high 29 points, shooting 9-of-15 from the field, along with eight rebounds and two steals in a 79–68 win over Maia Basket Clube.
 Dowe helped Sampaense reach the 2014 Portuguese League Playoffs as the fourth seed, where they eventually were eliminated by Benfica in the Semifinals.
 Dowe finished the season as the league third-leading scorer with 19.9 points, while also averaging 5.1 rebounds, 3.9 assists and 2.1 steals per game.